 Applying for college involves navigating the website and at least three third-party sites: the Radius Application, the federal FAFSA.gov, and then our student information system.
 That's three separate usernames and passwords.

-None of this is unknown to us, but it's still useful to lay it all out.
+It's pretty obvious when you think about it, but it's still useful to lay it all out.

 Lots more research is needed to develop solutions, but that doesn't stop me from brainstorming: